Tingting0618/Object_Detection_Image_Recognition/README.md

-# Object Detection And Image Recognition (Batch Processing)
+# Object Detection and Image Recognition (Batch Processing)

 ## Goal
 The goal of this project is to train the computer to recognize objects on an image.